cudgel/splunk/README.md

 It supports running as root or a dedicated account.
 By default it assumes running as user/group splunk/splunk and will apply Posix ACLs to grant access to log files specified in the hiera hash splunk::inputs.

 This module is the descendent of some Puppet code I wrote a long time ago to manage our in-house Splunk intrastructure.
 I have been using this module to manage a large Splunk infrastructure consising of multiple stand-alone and clustered search heads, multiple single-site and multi-site indexer clusters, management hosts, and hundreds of forwarders (Universal and Heavy).
 I am not a git expert, so bear with me if I do not follow the best practices in releasing updates to the module.

+<a id="splunk_mounts"></a>
+### FS Mounts

+The module assumes installation on a single partition.
+If you set the parameter splunk::use_mounts to true, the module will not install Splunk until "splunk/etc" and "splunk/var" are mounted on the server.

 <a id="splunk_files"></a>
 ### File Source